firelightrpg/PilotWave/README.md

 In Pilot Wave, at the beginning of a conflict, Surprise is determined by invoking a Situation Aspect or a Character Aspect.
 Generally, surprise is determined by side, but one or more individuals from either side may be Aware, while others are Surprised.
 Determining Surprise may call for a contest; Notice overcoming Stealth, in some circumstances.
+In Far Vehicle or Starship combat, surprise is usually determined by successful sensor ops.
 If nothing occurs that grants the other side awareness, Surprise may continue in subsequent Exchanges.
-When one or more character achieves Surprise, those without surprise are considered Surprised.
+When one or more character is Surprised, those who aren't surprised are considered Aware.

 <!-- TOC --><a name="turn-order"></a>